 Since inception, we have incurred significant operating losses.
-Our net losses were \$117.7 million, \$53.5 million and \$39.4 million for the years ended December 31, 2015, 2014 and 2013, respectively, and \$142.0 million for the nine months ended September 30, 2016.
-As of September 30, 2016, we had an accumulated deficit of \$426.7 million.
+Our net losses were \$198.5 million, \$117.7 million and \$53.5 million for the years ended December 31, 2016, 2015 and 2014, respectively, and \$66.2 million for the three months ended March 31, 2017.
+As of March 31, 2017, we had an accumulated deficit of \$549.6 million.
 We have never generated any revenue from product sales, have not completed the development of any product candidate and may never have a product candidate approved for commercialization.
-We have financed our operations primarily through private placements of our preferred stock, our initial public offering and the concurrent private placement, our follow-on public offerings and our collaboration agreements with Celgene Corporation, or Celgene, focused on cancer metabolism.
+We have financed our operations primarily through private placements of our preferred stock, our initial public offering and the concurrent private placement, our follow-on public offerings and our collaboration agreements with Celgene Corporation and its subsidiaries, or Celgene, focused on cancer metabolism and metabolic immuno-oncology.
 We have devoted substantially all of our efforts to research and development.
-We are in clinical development stages of our product candidates and expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
+We are in clinical development stages of our product candidates and we have not yet obtained marketing approval for a product candidate.
 Although we may from time to time report profitable results, we expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- initiate and continue clinical trials for our product candidates, including our most advanced product candidates enasidenib (AG-221), AG-120, AG-881, AG-348 and AG-519; - · continue our research and preclinical development of our product candidates; - · seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - · establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - require the manufacture of larger quantities of product candidates for clinical development and, potentially, commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; - add additional personnel to support our product development and planned future commercialization efforts and our operations; - · add equipment and physical infrastructure to support our research and development; and - acquire or in-license other medicines and technologies.
+- initiate and continue clinical trials for our product candidates, including: ivosidenib, AG-881 and AG-348; - continue our research and preclinical development of our product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - require the manufacture of larger quantities of product candidates for clinical development and, potentially, commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; - add additional personnel to support our product development and planned future commercialization efforts and our operations; - add equipment and physical infrastructure to support our research and development; and - acquire or in-license other medicines and technologies.

 To become and remain profitable, we must develop and eventually commercialize a medicine or medicines with significant market potential.
 This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our product candidates, obtaining marketing approval for these product candidates, manufacturing, marketing and selling those medicines for which we may obtain marketing approval and satisfying any post-marketing requirements.
 We may never succeed in these activities and, even if we do, may never generate revenue that are significant or large enough to achieve profitability.
 We are currently in clinical testing stages for our most advanced product candidates.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable would decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
-A decline in the value of our company could also cause our stockholders to lose all or part of their investment.
+A decline in the value of our company could also cause our stockholders to lose all or part of their investment